 Risk Description / Liability Controls in Place Proposed Management Actions Impact Likelihood Residual Risk Score Potential Impact Weighting Weighted Amount VAT Exemption Limit.
 Council is allowed to recover VAT on exempt supplies up to a limit of 5% of taxable supplies.
 Should an authority breach this threshold all exempt VAT becomes irrecoverable and a cost of the council.
 Examples of capital investment that would need careful management would be any investment around crematoriums.
 Particular risk around capital expenditure is regularly reviewed to ensure any relevant capital schemes are structured in a VAT efficient manner.
-Similarly risk mitigation in place on all new lease agreements / assignments / amendments. importance of seeking tax advice at early stages of capital 3 1 3 £2,400,000 10% £240,000 TOTAL PROPOSED MINIMUM LEVEL OF BALANCES £324,091,304 - £101,550,646
+Similarly risk mitigation in place on all new lease agreements / assignments / amendments.
+Continue to emphasise to all service managers the importance of seeking tax advice at early stages of capital 3 1 3 £2,400,000 10% £240,000 TOTAL PROPOSED MINIMUM LEVEL OF BALANCES £324,091,304 , £101,550,646